dbvisel/tapestryviewer/README.md

    - could maybe get this to work inside of the maker preview
      - can we get the preview changes to
  - move settings to drawer rather than header
- - get data from internet archive api in maker
-   - from a collection, make a bunch of items?
  - deletion seems to be inconsistent

 ### think about